NABE Executive Director

 Throughout her career as an educator, Nilda has been driven to improve outcomes for English Learners through the use of best practices, cutting edge strategies, community involvement and advocacy.
 Nilda has been a NABE member for over 35 years, and as the Executive Director for the National Association for Bilingual Education, she will continue to support NABE’s mission of advocating for educational equity and excellence for bilingual/multilingual students in a global society.

-Ms. Aguirre also serves as the Project Director for NABE’s Project Para Todos program, a federally funded National Professional Development Program.
-Project PARA TODOS is designed to better prepare and support K-8 in-service educators to implement evidence-based practices for teaching English learners (ELs) and dual language learners (DLs).
+Ms. Aguirre also serves as the Project Director for NABE’s Project Para Todos and Project PARA NIÑOS programs, federally funded National Professional Development Programs.
+The projects are designed to better prepare and support educators to implement evidence-based practices for teaching English learners (ELs) and dual language learners (DLs).
+Project PARA TODOS serves K-8 in-service educators and Project PARA NIÑOS serves PreK-2 in-service educators.

 Nilda has worked with NABE for over a decade and has been instrumental in helping to stabilize the organization’s finances, increase NABE membership numbers, and revitalize the various NABE initiatives, especially in the area of professional development opportunities for educators serving ELs.